BITSS/INSP2017/3-Repro-Code/reproducible_workflow.md

 reasonably self-contained set of code, data, and results to answer a discrete scientific question) that will analyze the number of birds counted during a field survey.
-We begin by creating a directory called `raptor_inflam` in a convenient place on our hard drive (if you've completed the [version control lesson]({{page.root}}/lessons/git/), note that we're starting a new project directory here, which will be organized and managed more comprehensively than the example in that lesson).
+We begin by creating a directory called `military` in a convenient place on our hard drive (if you've completed the [version control lesson]({{page.root}}/lessons/git/), note that we're starting a new project directory here, which will be organized and managed more comprehensively than the example in that lesson).

-Now, within the `raptor_inflam` directory, create four subdirectories (for bonus points, do this from the command line):
+Now, within the `military` directory, create four subdirectories (for bonus points, do this from the command line):

     .
     |-- data